Thirteen Colonies: Slavery

-Slavery was legal and practiced in all of the Thirteen Colonies.
+Chattel slavery was legal and practiced in all of the Thirteen Colonies.
 In most places, it involved house servants or farm workers.
 It was of economic importance in the export-oriented tobacco plantations of Virginia and Maryland and on the rice and indigo plantations of South Carolina.

 About 287,000 slaves were imported into the Thirteen Colonies over a period of 160 years, or 2% of the estimated 12 million taken from Africa to the Americas via the Atlantic slave trade.
 The great majority went to sugar colonies in the Caribbean and to Brazil, where life expectancy was short and the numbers had to be continually replenished.
 By the mid-18th century, life expectancy was much higher in the American colonies.

 The numbers grew rapidly through a very high birth rate and low mortality rate, reaching nearly four million by the 1860 census.
 From 1770 until 1860, the rate of natural growth of North American slaves was much greater than for the population of any nation in Europe, and was nearly twice as rapid as that in England.

+The legal status of chattel slavery has been explained by William M. Wiecek:By the time of the Revolution, each of the mainland colonies had at least the rudiments of a statutory law of slavery...and nine of them had fairly elaborate slave codes that specified four basic legal characteristics of American slavery.
+First, the statutes defined slavery as a lifetime condition, distinguishing it from servitude and other forms of unfree status, which lasted only for a term of years.
+Second, slave status was made heritable through the mother.
+In so providing, the American colonies reversed the common-law rule that personal status followed the condition of the father....
+The third fundamental statutory characteristic of American slavery was racial identification....The fourth and most troublesome of the elements of slavery for colonial legislators was the precise legal status of a slave as property.... southern jurisdictions ...settled on the legal definition of a slave as a "chattel personal."